CoderXL/facebook-pop-for-swift/README.md

 ####_POPProperty

 `_POPProperty` is an `enum: String` that recreates POP's animatable property `NSString* const` keys, for use in Swift.
+I used an enum in order to avoid spamming the global scope.

-I didn't port over all the keys POP supports.
+Please note: I didn't port over all the keys POP supports.
 Sorry for any inconvenience this causes.

 --